 In particular, several data sets of face images have recently become access-restricted or have been completely removed from the internet due to privacy concerns or to comply with data protection regulations.
-Furthermore, many data sets lack clarity regarding the methods employed for image collection, which makes them susceptible to potential removal in the near future.
-The withdrawal of previously public data sets has several shortcomings, and in particular it hampers the reproducibility of research results obtained on those data.
-As an alternative, some data sets solely comprise of synthetic images, whose applicability is limited, as they tend to deviate from real-world data distributions.
+Furthermore, many image data sets lack clarity regarding the methods employed for image collection, which makes them susceptible to potential removal in the near future.
+The withdrawal of previously public data sets has several shortcomings and, in particular, hampers the reproducibility of research results obtained from those data.
+As an alternative, some data sets are composed only of synthetic images, whose applicability is limited because they tend to deviate from real-world data distributions.